architmadankar/HackTheBox/lantern.htb/readme.md

 Connection: keep-alive
 ```

-Successfully downloaded the DLL file.
+Successfully downloaded the DLL file by requesting response in browser.

 ### Decompiling DLL File